noman579/Wordpress-Docker/readme.txt

 Overview
 --------

-This setup allows you to quickly deploy WordPress along with MySQL and phpMyAdmin using Docker Compose.
+This setup lets you quickly deploy WordPress, MySQL, and phpMyAdmin using Docker Compose.
 WordPress will be available on port 8080 and phpMyAdmin will be accessible on port 8081.
 The MySQL database for WordPress is pre-configured with the following details:

 - Database Name: wordpress
 - Database User: wordpressuser